mjolewis/Multi-Threaded-Algorithmic-Trading-System/README.md

 # Multi-Threaded-Algorithmic-Trading-System
-An event-based algorithmic trading system, with plug-n-play strategies for live trading and backtesting infrastructure
+A low-latency, event-based algorithmic trading system, with plug and play strategies for live trading and backtesting infrastructure

 # Libraries
 1. **<ins>Market Data<ins>**